jakobw/style-dictionary-format-json-schema/README.md

  })
  ```

- Then, you'll be able to use the new `jsonSchema` (or whatever name you gave) format as you would any other Style Dictionary [format](https://amzn.github.io/style-dictionary/#/formats?id=formats).
+ Then, you'll be able to use the new `jsonSchema` (or whatever name you gave it) format as you would any other Style Dictionary [format](https://amzn.github.io/style-dictionary/#/formats?id=formats).

  ## Configuring text editors to use the JSON schema